A Guide to Earthquake Insurance in Canada

 Optional coverage included:

 Some earthquake endorsements include Additional Living Expenses (ALE), which cover temporary housing, meals, and transportation if your home is uninhabitable after a quake.
 Others may cover land stabilization or loss assessment (for condo owners).
-These extras can impact the cost, but also add value and peace of mind.
+These extras can impact the cost, but also add worth and calm of mind.

 Who Should Seriously Consider It?